pnp/blog/content/post/microsoft-365-platform-call-14th-of-september-2021.md

 **Demos** delivered in this session

--   **Introduction to new modernized SharePoint Store** -- with the mid-August GA release, My Apps and Sharepoint Store pages have been modernized along with the experience for requesting & installing SPFx apps.
+-   **Introduction to new modernized SharePoint Store** -- with the mid-August GA release, My Apps and SharePoint Store pages have been modernized along with the experience for requesting & installing SPFx apps.
 User and the administrator (tenant wide) experiences in both classic and modern UIs are shown.
 New capabilities -